spazzylemons/zofi/README.md

 To use zofi, enter a command and press enter to run it.
 If your command matches an executable on the PATH, you can select it from a list of suggestions by pressing up and down, and pressing enter to run the highlighted program.
+Press tab with an executable selected to insert the full executable name into the command bar, allowing you to add command-line parameters.
 Press escape to close zofi without running anything.

 ## Configuration